 We provide reference pathways only for developing countries (and according to data availability).
 Where pledges are expressed as a reduction below a reference scenario, we use the officially communicated reference scenario for the pledge, where available.

 For developing countries, we determine the best data sources for projections on a case-by-case basis.
 We prioritise the use of nationally reported data (e.g. National Communications to the UNFCCC or governmental data).
 However, if data resolution from these sources is too low, data quality judged too poor, or the data is out-dated, alternative state-of-the-art sources are preferred.
 In each case, detailed data source information is provided on the country pages.

-For Annex I countries, these levels (depicted by dots in the country graphs) serve as the basis for elaboration of the country’s Quantified Emission Limitation or Reduction Objective (QELRO) which denotes the average level of emissions that an Annex I Party is allowed to emit on an annual basis during a given commitment period.
+For those Annex I countries who are Party to the Second Commitment of the Kyoto Protocol, these levels (depicted by dots in the country graphs) serve as the basis for elaboration of the country’s Quantified Emission Limitation or Reduction Objective (QELRO) which denotes the average level of emissions that an Annex I Party is allowed to emit on an annual basis during a given commitment period.

-Post-2020 contributions (depicted by dots) reflect the absolute emissions levels resulting from countries announced contributions for the years 2025 and 2030.
+Paris Agreement targets (depicted by squares) reflect the absolute emissions levels resulting from countries announced contributions for the years 2025 and 2030.